rust-lang/rust/src/doc/trpl/ffi.md

 to a function call to the external C library.
-The control over the current thread is switched from Rust to C to Rust for the execution of the callback, but in the end the callback is executed on the same thread (and Rust task) that lead called the function which triggered the callback.
+The control over the current thread is switched from Rust to C to Rust for the execution of the callback, but in the end the callback is executed on the same thread that called the function which triggered the callback.

 Things get more complicated when the external library spawns its own threads and invokes callbacks from there.